noaione/yuusha-shoukan-ln/sources/v14/chapter6.md

 “Yeah, leave the camera to me!
 I’ll buy the latest model with my bonus!!!”

-“...Y-You can just… bring a normal camera, you know?”
+“...Y-You can just... bring a normal camera, you know?”

 I remembered how she and Dad used to match with each other in exaggerating things...
 And about how she was more positive than anyone else...
 More hopeful